sgupta229/Monopoly/DESIGN_PLAN.md

 ### Design details

-The overall program will be divided into 3 modules: Model, View, and Controller.
+The overall program will be divided into 3 modules: monopoly_team04.Model, monopoly_team04.View, and monopoly_team04.Model.Controller.

 * Space Class/Interface
     * Space can either be a class or an interface.
 As of now, there is only one abstract method